-Richard Hunt is among the most prolific and well-known artists of public sculpture in the nation.
-His sculptures may be seen in museum collections nationwide – from the Art Institute of Chicago to the Metropolitan Museum of Art in New York.
-Hunt’s sculpture, Swing Low, was recently unveiled with the opening of the National Museum of African American History and Culture in Washington, D.C.
+Richard Hunt is among the most proligic and well-known artists of public sculpture in the nation.
+His sculptures can be seen in museum collections nationwide – from the Art Institute of Chicago to the Metropolitan Museum of Art in New York.

 The Krasl Art Center is the epicenter of creativity within Southwest Michigan.
 Thanks to the beneficence of George and Olga Krasl, the Krasl Art Center (KAC) was built with the vision to make life more worthwhile.
-Today, the KAC is an established art museum, regional art center and public art advocate.
+Today, the KAC is an established art museum, regional art center and public art advocate and in fall 2018 will feature an outdoor campus that will serve as a dynamic, inclusive outdoor place to engage with the arts, nature and each other.